Naval Hospital Boston: History

 In 1970, a plaque in remembrance of Medal of Honor recipient Wayne Maurice Caron, a hospital corpsman, was placed on the grounds of the hospital.
 In 1973, the hospital and the surrounding grounds were added to the Naval Hospital Boston Historic District.

 When it was decommissioned in 1974, it was the oldest naval hospital in service in the United States and consisted of 88 acre of land on the Mystic River.
 Notable patients during the hospital's history include Presidents John Quincy Adams (after his presidency) and John F. Kennedy (before his presidency).
 The original hospital buildings were converted into condominiums while adjacent land was dotted with single family townhouses and high rise apartment complexes.
 Still extant are the perimeter wall and guard shack, pier, chapel, ordnance buildings, nurses' quarters, and the Captain's House.
 In addition to the redevelopment of the housing and hospital portion of the property, several acres on the Mystic River were taken over by the Metropolitan District Commission for Mary O'Malley Park.

+Historic district

+Naval Hospital Boston Historic District is a historic district at the south end of Broadway, encompassing the area around Naval Hospital Boston.
+It consists of five buildings, historically the original 1836 Naval hospital, the 1857 Marine hospital, the Commanding Officer's quarters, and two ordnance buildings.

+The district was added to the National Register of Historic Places in 1973.

+1836 Naval hospital

+The original hospital was built of granite and was used as personnel quarters after a new hospital was built in 1915; it has been converted into condominiums.

+1857 Marine hospital

+The Marine hospital was a three-story building built of brick with an I-shaped footprint; a fourth story was added in 1866.
+The building was returned to the Navy in 1940.
+It has been converted into condominiums.

+Commanding Officer's quarters

+Parts of the Commanding Officer's quarters date back to 1856.